use your personal information, your rights regarding this information and how we comply with data protection law.

 Statutory Bodies such as; The Pensions Regulator, the Pensions Ombudsman, the Department for Work and Pensions and Her Majesty’s Revenue and Customs, in accordance with our legal obligations.

-In order to comply with our legal, regulatory and statutory obligations, sometimes we also need to pass your personal information to 3rd parties, such as Her Majesty’s Courts, law enforcement agencies, auditors, and our professional advisers such as legal advisors and actuaries.
+In order to comply with our legal, regulatory and statutory obligations, sometimes we also need to pass your personal information to third parties, such as Her Majesty’s Courts, law enforcement agencies, auditors, and our professional advisers such as legal advisors and actuaries.

 c.
 For research purposes